TIBCOSoftware/integrations-dashboards/node-integrations/README.md

 1. `npm run build`
 2. `npm run deploy`

-If you receive any issues, you will need to run `tibcli login` to login to your user.
+If you receive any issues, you will need to login to your user.
+You can enter your credentials in the prompt, or run `tibcli login` to login manually.

 ## 2. Wish List